LordZoltan/JobServe-API-Client/README.md

 See the unit tests project for a couple of examples of how to use the WebRequestManager class to access the API directly.

 Also, there is now a Client that provides more structured access to the API by hiding the underlying HTTP work.

+I've also added a service abstraction layer, designed to run over the top of the client, to make accessing the service even easier.

 Want your own access token?
 -